Rationing: Peacetime rationing

 Civilian peacetime rationing of food has been employed after natural disasters, during contingencies, or after failed governmental economic policies regarding production or distribution, as well as due to extensive austerity programs implemented to cut or restrict public spending in countries where the rationed goods previously relied on government procurement or subsidies, as was the case in Israel.

-In the United Kingdom, the rationing system remained in place for years after the end of the War.
-In some respects it was more strict after the war than during it—two major foodstuffs that were never rationed during the war, bread and potatoes, were rationed after it (bread from 1946 to 1948, and potatoes for a time from 1947).
+In the United Kingdom, rationing remained for several years after the end of the war.
+Some aspects of rationing became stricter than they were during the conflict—two major foodstuffs that were never rationed during the war, bread and potatoes, were rationed after it (bread from 1946 to 1948, and potatoes for a time from 1947).
 Tea was still rationed until 1952.
-In 1953 rationing of sugar and eggs ended, and in 1954, all rationing finally ended when cheese and meats came off ration.
+In 1953 rationing of sugar and eggs ended and in 1954, all other rationing was abolished when cheese and meats came off ration.
 Sugar was again rationed in 1974 after Caribbean producers began selling to the more lucrative United States market.

 Some centralized planned economies introduced peacetime rationing systems due to food shortages in the postwar period.
-North Korea and China did so in the 1970s and 1980s, as did Romania during Ceausescu's rule in the 1980s, the Soviet Union in 1990–1991, and from 1962–present in Cuba.
+North Korea and China did so in the 1970s and 1980s, as did Socialist Republic of Romania during Ceausescu's rule in the 1980s, the Soviet Union in 1990–1991, and from 1962–present in Cuba.

 From 1949 to 1959, Israel was under a regime of austerity, during which rationing was enforced.
 At first, only staple foods such as cooking oil, sugar, and margarine were rationed, but it was later expanded, and eventually included furniture and footwear.
 Every month, each citizen would get food coupons worth six Israeli pounds, and every family would be allotted food.
 The average Israeli diet was 2,800 calories a day, with additional calories for children, the elderly, and pregnant women.

 Following the 1952 Reparations Agreement between Israel and West Germany, and the subsequent influx of foreign capital, Israel's economy was bolstered, and in 1953, most restrictions were cancelled.
 In 1958, the list of rationed goods was narrowed to just eleven, and in 1959, it was narrowed to only jam, sugar, and coffee.

 Petroleum products were rationed in many countries following the 1973 oil crisis.
 The United States introduced odd–even rationing for fuels during the crisis, which allowed only vehicles with even-numbered numberplates to fill up on gas one day and odd-numbered ones on another.